itsraaj/itsraaj.github.io/index.md

 title: Home
 ---

 ### Hey, I'm Raaj.
-Not sure how you found this place but welcone.
+Not sure how you found this place but welcome.
 I like sports.
 Writing stuff on here helps me process the world.
 Sometimes I practice medicine.

 ## Explore:
 - [Poems](/poems)